-Is your dog or cat master of its own domain, keeping your property free of pests and unwanted vermin?
+Is your dog or cat master of his own domain, keeping your property free of pests and unwanted vermin?
 Then their food comes tax-free.

-Kiplinger wrote about the story of a couple who was allowed to write off the cost of cat food used to attract feral felines on their junkyard property.
+Kiplinger wrote about a couple that was allowed to write off the cost of cat food used to attract feral felines on their junkyard property.
 The wild cats reciprocated by hunting snakes and rats on the premises, making the junkyard safer for customers.
 Though the peculiar case went to tax court, IRS officials agreed in the end that the nomadic ninja cats could eat tax-free.

-“BEWARE OF DOG.”
-He’s tax exempt, with exceptions.
+When “Beware of dog” signs apply, your pet might be tax exempt, with exceptions.
 Fifi the poodle with a badge won’t fly with the IRS.
-Entrepreneur Magazine says that the best tax-exempt guard dogs are the ones who look and play the part — pit bulls or German shepherds are naturally intimidating canines with a penchant for making good watchdogs, and thus, can qualify for the tax-free club.
+Entrepreneur magazine said that the best tax-exempt guard dogs are the ones that look and play the part.
+Pit bulls or German shepherds are naturally intimidating canines with a penchant for making good watchdogs, and thus, can qualify for the tax-free club.